 The objection provisions allow parents and non-parent carers to ask the Registrar to reconsider particular decisions made under both the CSA Act and CSRC Act.
 This means that parents and non-parent carers have the opportunity for internal administrative review of some decisions.
 The review is conducted by an officer from Services Australia who was not involved in making the original decision.

 The Child Support Registrar, or an officer with appropriate delegation (6.1.2), makes decisions by determining facts and then applying the law to those facts.
 The Registrar will make reasonable investigations before making any decision and give each parent the opportunity to comment on information that may be taken into account in a way that adversely affects them.
 New information about the circumstances of the parents or the child may become available after the Registrar has made a decision.

 Correction of error or mistake

-Unless it is to correct an error or mistake, generally, the Registrar will not change a decision once it has been made.
-A parent may lodge an objection if they want the Registrar to reconsider a decision and change the assessment.
-Circumstances where it would be appropriate to lodge an objection to the Registrar's original decision include if the facts are not clear; if there is new information that one parent has not had an opportunity to comment upon; or if there is a dispute about the facts.
-It is not appropriate to change a decision at the request of one parent.
-A parent who failed to provide information to the Registrar before the original decision was made may be able to make a new application based on the relevant information (e.g. a new change of assessment application).
+Reconsideration of a decision is not the same as a correction of an error or mistake.
+A parent may lodge an objection if they want the Registrar to reconsider a decision and change an assessment or an entry in the Child Support Register.
+Circumstances where it would be appropriate to lodge an objection to the Registrar's original decision may include if the facts are not clear, if there is new information that one parent has not had an opportunity to comment upon, or if there is a dispute about the facts.
+In some cases, a parent who failed to provide information to the Registrar before the original decision was made may be able to make a new application based on the relevant information (for example, a new change of assessment application).
 Otherwise, the parent may object to the original decision and the Registrar will take that new information into account when considering the objection.

 If parents believe that the Registrar has made a mistake of fact and/or applied the law incorrectly they may object to that decision.